vyzvam/cockscomb/azure/AZ-500/Network & Host Security - Virtual Network Connectivity.md

 Today, any routes in your virtual network that force internet traffic to your on-premises and/or virtual appliances also force Azure service traffic to take the same route as the internet traffic.
 Service endpoints provide optimal routing for Azure traffic.

-##### Endpoints always take service traffic directly from your virtual network to the service on the Microsoft Azure backbone network.
+##### Endpoints always take service traffic directly from your virtual network to the service on the Microsoft Azure backbone network

 Keeping traffic on the Azure backbone network allows you to continue auditing and monitoring outbound Internet traffic from your virtual networks, through forced-tunneling, without impacting service traffic.
 For more information about user-defined routes and forced-tunneling, see Azure virtual network traffic routing.